cesarsotovalero/cesarsotovalero.github.io/_posts/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 Persistence is the key to competitive programming success.
 If you have tenacity, then you have all is needed to be a winner.
 I'm not kidding; there are a lot of others that don't have enough patience.
 Every day, take a piece of paper and a pencil and try to think about a problem.
 Don't surrender easily; choose hard problems.
 You will learn nothing doing the easy ones, try to solve at least one difficult problem every day.

 ## Be efficient
 It's always better to spend 5 minutes thinking more about implementation rather than spending ten more minutes doing it.
-Learn about time complexity and the best optimization tricks.
+Learn about time complexity, and the best optimization tricks.
 In competitive programming, the best-written code it s that you can understand, type faster, and run faster.
 With time, you will develop a powerful skill: the debugging mind.
 This means that you will be able to run the program in your mind, saving a lot of valuable developing time.

 ## Share your work and ideas with others
 The best way to learn is by teaching others.
 This is because you need to be sure of what you know to convince others.
 If you find an efficient solution for a problem, then share it.
 In this way, you will get feedback and will learn during the process.